Gyaanendra/Gyaanendra/README.md

 # 💫 About Me:

-I'm student of CSE Stusdent with interest in cyber and Ai
+I'm student of CSE Student with interest in cyber and Ai

 ## 🌐 Socials: